An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Noise Enhancement

 Shape coefficients play a central r\^{o}le in our bounds, as they capture the iterated applications of $\vdiv\mcI$; they fundamentally depend on the shape of the diagram, as opposed to the additional colouring induced by $\nabla\Phi$.
 Using this notation, we obtain the following bound. \begin{lemma} Let $s,t\in[0,T]$, $x\in\mbT^{2}$ and $q\in\mbN_{-1}$.
 It holds that

 \end{lemma} We refer to the prefactor $\abs{\om_1}^{2}\abs{\om_2}^{-2}\abs{\inner{\om_2}{\om_1+\om_2}}^2$ as the \emph{colouring} of $\Ypsilon{10}$.

 Before we give the proof of Lemma~\ref{lem:ypsilon_upper_bound}, let us comment on its general strategy.
-In $\Ypsilon{10}$, $\PreThree{10}$ and $\PreThree{20}$, it does not suffice to apply the triangle inequality to push the absolute value past the integral sign.
+In $\Ypsilon{10}$, $\PreThree{10}$ and $\PreThree{20}$ it does not suffice to apply the triangle inequality to push the absolute value past the integral sign.
 This is related to the appearance of the sub-diagram $\Cherry{10}$, which we do not expect to be pointwise evaluable.
-Instead, we rely on bilinearity and expand the integrand
+Instead, we rely on bilinearity and expand the integrand according to the identity

 which leads to the common equation for this type of shape coefficient,